-7th and 8th Grade Computer This will be my family’s fifth year at Legacy, and I have three children who will be in 1st, 3rd, and 5th grade.
-I have been married to my best friend, Luke, for 17 years.
-I’m excited about this new adventure the Lord has for me, and my prayer is that I will bring glory to His name through all I do.
-In 1999 I graduated Magna Cum Laude with a Bachelor of Science degree in Accounting and a minor in Computer Programming from the University of Alabama.
+Middle School Computer, High School Intro Computer Programming & Engineering, ROBOTICS, Computer Science Department Head This will be my family’s seventh year at Legacy, and I have three children who will be in 3rd grade, 5th grade, and 7th grade.
+I’m excited about this new year the Lord has for me, and my prayer is that I will bring glory to His name through all I do.
+I graduated with a Bachelor of Science degree in Accounting and a minor in Computer Programming from the University of Alabama.
 I am also a CPA (Certified Public Accountant: inactive status) and a CISA (Certified Information Systems Auditor: inactive status).
-Following college I worked at various energy related companies including Arthur Andersen, Duke Energy, and Koch Capital Markets.
+Following college I worked in various technology related positions at several companies including Arthur Andersen, Duke Energy, and Koch Capital Markets.

 Legacy came along at just the right time.
 My husband and I were discussing options for our oldest child’s schooling, and I was ready to work outside the home a little more.
 Legacy was the perfect fit for our family in every way.
 My children are surrounded here by God’s Word and His people.
 They are getting a Biblically sound, academically exemplary education which integrates and encourages home and family.
 As a teacher, I am able to present higher math as the Lord intended it to be used when He chose to reveal His work to man.
 Math is the language of creation which enables man to subdue the earth under His Lordship, gives insight into His ways so that we may know Him, and in its furthest reaches, incites compulsory awe and worship of our Creator and King.
-The end of Malachi 3 has become so sweet to me.
-“Then those who feared the Lord talked often one to another; and the Lord listened and heard it, and a book of remembrance was written before Him of those who reverenced and worshipfully feared the Lord and who thought on His name.
-‘And they shall be Mine’, says the Lord of hosts, ‘in that day when I publicly recognize and openly declare them to be My jewels (My special possession, My peculiar treasure).
-And I will spare them, as a man spares his own son who serves him.
-Then shall you return and discern between the righteous and the wicked, between him who serves God and him who does not serve Him.’”
+The Lord has given me a singular goal at Legacy, to be sure that every student that passes through my door, leaves with a keen and intimate knowledge that God is faithful, and that they can hear His voice.

-French I, II & III I was raised primarily in Texas.
+French I, II & III, Leadership I was raised primarily in Texas.
 In middle school I took a course in Spanish, but did not care for it.
 So, in high school I decided to try French.
 I absolutely loved it!
 I continued studying French in college at Texas A&M. I eventually decided to study elementary education.
 I graduated from Texas A&M in 1991 with a degree in Interdisciplinary Studies.
 I married my wonderful husband soon after graduation.
-I taught elementary school for several years afterward in Corpus Chrisiti, Texas.
+We have been married for 26 years.
+I taught elementary school for several years in Corpus Christi, Texas.
 My husband and I both agreed that I should be a stay at home mom when our son was born.
 I always felt blessed that I could be a stay home mom for my son and my daughter.
-I never lost my love for the French language.
-My children began attending Legacy in 2008.
-In 2010, I began studying French again.
-In 2012 I began substitute teaching at Legacy, often in Upper School, including two long term substitute assignments.
-I found I really enjoyed working with this age group.
-I have a passion for the French language and thoroughly enjoy teaching the language to my students.
-This will be my fourth year teaching French at Legacy.
-A verse I love is Romans 8:28, ” And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
+My son graduated from Legacy in 2016 and my daughter will be a senior at Legacy this year.

 Home Economics Instructor, Lunch Program Coordinator I grew up in Clear Lake City, just south of Houston close to the NASA Space Center.
 I graduated from Sam Houston State University with a Bachelor’s of Science degree in Psychology.
 After graduation I married my husband Keith and we moved back to Houston to be closer to family.
 I spent the next 10 years working for an Industrial/Organizational Psychology consulting firm which afforded me the opportunity to travel extensively in the Unites States.
 In 1997 our daughter Sarah was born and I was fortunate to become a stay home mom and work as a contractor from home starting in 1998.
 We now have three children, all of whom are Legacy Lions!
 Sarah has graduated from Legacy and is now a pre-med student at Baylor.
 In 2010, I was blessed to start working at Legacy and have worked in various capacities ever since.
 I consider all Legacy students as my kids and I’m blessed beyond measure to be with them every school day.
 I love teaching Home Ec. because it gives me a chance to share my love for cooking and all things related to the home with my students.
 My favorite scripture is Malachi 3:3, ”He will sit as a refiner and purifier of silver; he will purify the Levites and refine them like gold and silver” because it reveals so much about God’s character and His love for us.
 The silversmith knows his creation is ready when he can see his reflection in it!

-Anatomy & Physiology, Infectious Diseases, Medical Terminology This is my second year teaching at Legacy!
+Anatomy & Physiology, Infectious Diseases, Medical Terminology, Middle School/High School Science Department Head This is my second year teaching at Legacy!
 I have been married to Brad for 18 years and I have 3 wonderful daughters, 16, 14 and 9 years old.
 I learned that I loved teaching early in life, while I was called to teach laboratories in Anatomy and Physiology during my 3rd year of college in Rome, Italy.
 I loved science and I came to Cleveland, Ohio to finish my Ph.D. in 1996.
 I completed my studies and moved to Boston where I worked as a Postdoctoral fellow at Harvard Medical School and Brigham and Women’s Hospital.
 I had taken a break from science to raise my children but later found myself teaching science to homeschoolers… I loved it and I decided to pursue high school teaching.
 I am looking forward to have a new great year with the Legacy family.
 My favorite scripture is Philippians 4:6-7: 6 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 7 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 Di Anna Ferebee

-Dual Credit Economics, Consumer Math, Speech My life has taken on many shapes and forms since turning it over to Christ.
+High School Math, Speech, History My life has taken on many shapes and forms since turning it over to Christ.
 I am a native Texan born in Sulphur-Springs, Hopkins County.
 After a brief stay in West Virginia, I attended Fuquay-Varina High School in North Carolina.
 My undergraduate studies were completed at Guilford College in Greensboro, N.C.
 I graduated with two bachelor degrees in 1988; Economics and Psychology.
 I lettered 3 years as a scholarship football player during those years.
 I later attended North Carolina State University and obtained a Master of Economics with a minor in statistics in 1994.
 My wife Jennifer and I found our way back to Texas in 2000 where we started our wonderful family.
 We have 4 beautiful children: Two boys, Jack 14, Sam 13, and the two girls, Frankye 11 and Reece 8.
 They all attend the ORHS feeder schools at this time.
 I have been a full-time faculty member at Lone Star College-Montgomery for the past five years, after a 15 year career in mortgage banking.
 Jennifer is a pre-school teacher in The Woodlands.
 My family enjoys all sports and are very active in football, baseball, track, swimming and volleyball.
 I have also spent many years as a coach for football and baseball.
 It is truly a blessing that I have found my way to Legacy and treat as an act of God’s will that must be followed.
 I am so excited to make an impression on our young men and women here.
 My favorite scripture is John 3:16, simply because salvation is forever possible for those that trust in Christ.